 Ivory Coast boosts port security over attack threat

-Ivory Coast has ordered an increase of security levels at its ports of Abidjan and San Pedro due to information indicating "probable terrorist attacks" on its national territory, according to a transportation ministry document.
-The document, which was seen by Reuters on Sunday and verified as authentic by a senior Ivorian maritime security official, did not give further details regarding the specific nature of the threats.
+Ivory Coast has ordered increased security at its Abidjan and San Pedro ports after receiving information indicating "probable terrorist attacks" on its national territory, according to a transport ministry document seen by Reuters on Sunday.
+The document, dated March 24 and verified as authentic by a senior Ivorian maritime security official, did not give further details on the specific nature of the threats.

 Start the conversation, or Read more at Reuters.